HAProxy - LUA (Native HTTPClient)

 default_backend [...]

-# Backend to server the "blocked page"
+# Backend to serve the "challenged page"

 backend failure_backend